SerezD/mi_ml_gen/readme.md

 To train walkers, deciding which latents (chunks) to perturb, check the script at: `mi_ml_gen/src/noise_maker/cop_gen_training/train_navigator.py`

-For example, to train the walker on latents 1-6 of bigbigan, run:
+For example, to train the walker on all latents except the first of bigbigan, run:
 ```
 python train_navigator.py --generator bigbigan --g_path ~/runs/bigbigan/BigBiGAN_x1.pth --chunks 1_6
 ```